 At 2169.20 delete “supporting” (leaving, after the changes above, “A STA that supports FMS shall support a delivery interval of 1 for any stream.”).

-Note to the commenter: this is the proposed changes (modulo case-sensitivity), with one page number typo fixed, and one missed location added (2169.20).
+Note to the commenter: this is the proposed changes (modulo case-sensitivity), with one page number typo fixed.